EvenAR/node-simconnect/README.md

 node-simconnect is a native NodeJS addon written in C++ and must be compiled to a dynamic C++ library before it can be loaded as a module in NodeJS.
 Included in this repository is a prebuilt binary built with SimConnect 10.0.61259.0 (FSX SP2), which is compatible with FSX SP2, FSX:SE and all versions of Prepar3D.
 Because SimConnect 10.0.61259.0 is a 32 bit library, you must use the 32 bit version of NodeJS in order to import the module.

 To install node-simconnect using the included binary:
 `npm install node-simconnect --ignore-scripts`

 **Note: The included binary requires the 32 bit version of NodeJS.**

-Then import the module:
+## Usage
 `const simConnect = require('node-simconnect');`

-## Usage
 The available functions are described below.
 Please refer to [example.js](examples/nodejs/example.js) for more help.

 ### open
-`requestDataOnSimObject(connectedCallback, simExitedCallback, exceptionCallback, errorCallback)` Open connection and provide callback functions for handling critical events.
+`requestDataOnSimObject(connectedCallback, simExitedCallback, exceptionCallback, errorCallback)`

+Open connection and provide callback functions for handling critical events.
 Returns `false` if it failed to call `open` (eg. if sim is not running).
 ```javascript
 var success = simConnect.open("MyAppName",